USS Marcus Island: Mariana and Palau Islands

-Marcus Island commenced pre-invasion strikes on 12 September, softening up Japanese positions on Peleliu and Angaur.
-Marcus Island began close air support operations on 15 September, the day of the landings.
-On the first day of the landings, her aircraft contingent lost an Avenger along with its pilot in combat, although losses were generally light for the rest of the battle.
-She continued providing air cover and launching strikes until 2 October, when she retired to Manus of the Admiralty Islands, arriving on 4 October.
+At Tulagi, Marcus Islands division was assigned to support the Marines participating in the landings on Peleliu and Angaur.
+She departed Tulagi on 1 September, commenced pre-invasion strikes on 12 September, and began close air support operations on 15 September, the day of the landings on Peleliu.
+She continued providing air cover and launching strikes until 2 October, when she retired to Manus in the Admiralty Islands, arriving on 4 October.